How to move Windows 10 from your old hard drive to SSD

 Select your old disc as the clone source and select the SSD as the target location.
 Before anything else, tick the box next to "Optimize for SSD".
 This is so the partition is correctly aligned for SSDs (this ensures the best performance of the new disc).

 The cloning tool will begin copying data over.
 If you tick the "Shut down the computer when the operation completed" box, the process will shut your system down when completed.

 At this point, if you get an error message alerting you that the source disc is too big, you will have to go back to the step before and delete more data from the old disc.
 This can happen when you haven't formatted the SSD to find out the true capacity of the new drive.

 Moving Windows 10 to an SSD: Delete your old drive

 Once complete, switch the PC back on and boot from the SSD.
 You may have to go into the boot menu and select the SSD as the drive to boot from.

-You should notice that Windows now starts a lot quicker than before.
+It's here that you should notice the speed increase – Windows should now start and hit the desktop a lot quicker than before.
 But we are not finished yet.
-You can then open up Windows Explorer and wipe the old drive (make sure it isn't the backup) Right click on this old drive and select format.
+Next, you need to open up the File Explorer and wipe the old drive (make sure it isn't the backup).